Entering 10 – 12

 Program Info

 Session 1 is intended for teens with and without prior Python coding experience.
+The first couple of days will be spent on an introduction to Python followed by AI projects applying the skills.
 Sessions 2 and 4 are intended for teens with some prior Python coding experience.
+They will do a quick Python refresher on Day 1 and then launch into AI projects.

 Food: Lunch is provided.
 Teens bring a water bottle and snacks from home.